Nectanebo II: Rise to power

 In 525 BC, Egypt was conquered by the Achaemenid Empire.
 Because of internal struggles for the Persian imperial succession, Egypt managed to regain independence in 404 BC.
 In 389 BC, Pharaoh Hakor negotiated a treaty with Athens and for three years (from 385 to 383 BC) managed to withstand Persian aggression.
 However, following the conclusion of the Peace of Antalcidas in 387 BC between the Achaemenids and the Greek city-states, Egypt and Cyprus became the only obstacles to Persian hegemony in the Mediterranean.

 At the beginning of 360 BC, Nectanebo's predecessor, Teos, started preparations for war against intruders.
 In the same year, the Egyptian army set off, traveling along the coast by land and sea.
 Nectanebo II accompanied his uncle Teos in that campaign and was in charge of the machimoi.

 In an attempt to quickly raise finances for the war, Teos imposed taxes on Egyptians and seized temple property.
 Egyptians, particularly the priests, resented these measures but supported Nectanebo II.
 Teos asked Spartan military leader Agesilaus and Athenian general Chabrias to support him.
 Agesilaus, however, said he was sent to aid Egypt and not to wage war against it.
 Chabrias returned home with his mercenaries.
 Teos decided to flee to the Achaemenid court, where he ultimately died of natural causes.

 Nectanebo contended with an unnamed pretender to the throne from the town of Mendes, who proclaimed himself pharaoh.
 The revolt was probably led by one of the descendants of Nepherites I, whose family had ruled the town before.
 The claimant sent messengers to Agesilaus in an attempt to persuade Agesilaus to his side.
 Agesilaus remained loyal to Nectanebo, fearing to become a turncoat.
 At one of the towns in the Nile Delta, the troops of Nectanebo and Agesilaus were besieged by the usurper, who had gained many sympathisers.
 Despite the enemy's numerical superiority, Nectanebo and Agesilaus were victorious and the revolt was put down in the fall of 360 BC.
-Acknowledging Agesilaus, Nectanebo sent him 220 talents of gold.